 Tissue plasminogen activator (tPA).

-Bleeding (may be fatal), allergic reactions (eg, anaphylactoid, laryngeal edema, orolingual angioedema, rash, urticaria); rare: cholesterol embolism.
+Bleeding (may be fatal), hypersensitivity reactions (eg, anaphylactoid, angioedema, urticaria, laryngeal edema, rash, shock; monitor and discontinue if occurs); rare: cholesterol embolism.

 Vials—1 (w. diluent)